 Value for everyone

-At Sierra Winds, our mission is to serve seniors looking to expand their day-to-day experiences.
+At Sierra Winds, an independent living community in Peoria, AZ., our mission is to serve seniors looking to expand their day-to-day experiences.
 And provide value to everyone.

 That’s why now for a limited time, you can save $40,000 or more over the Life of Your Contract.

 While you prepare for your move to Sierra Winds, our team of skilled, compassionate individuals will help guide you through the process.
 We offer a range of move-in resources and concierge services to assist you and your family.

 Not all Life Plan communities are created equal.

 As you research your senior living options, you’ll discover that not all Life Plan communities are alike.
 Here are the primary types of contracts you’re likely to encounter: